 The next morning, I felt much better but lethargic.
 I decided to stay another night.
 It’s amazing what good medicine a good night’s sleep is

 Day 193 Friday 13th March 2015

 I headed off West to make my way to Kathmandu heading through many fertile plains.
 Most of the towns I passed through are chaotic.
-None of them have pavements and there is always piles of sand and half finished building projects all over the place.
+None of them have pavements and there are always piles of sand and half-finished building projects all over the place.
 This creates plenty of dust.